 Despite its name, SQE is not actually a single exam but a series of exams taken in two stages, SQE1 and SQE2, totally 35 hours of assessment (that's a lot!).
 The SRA has said there's some flexibility on when you can take each stage but essentially you'll do SQE1 before you start your two-year period of work experience and SQE2 at or towards the end of that period.
 Passing SQE2 will mark the point at which you qualify as a solicitor.

-The SRA calls these theoretical subjects 'functioning legal knowledge assessments'.
+SQE1 will include six theoretical subjects.
+The SRA calls these 'functioning legal knowledge assessments'.
 These are:

 Look familiar?
 This list covers all seven foundational areas of the GDL or a qualifying law degree, except EU law.
 The SRA could not confirm to us whether EU law would be on the syllabus for SQE1, though press reports suggest it will be.
 The more noticeable thing is that SQE1 contains content currently covered in Stage 1 of the LPC (litigation, commercial law, interviewing and research), making the title 'super-exam' appropriate.

 The SRA says SQE1 will utilise 'computer-based testing' including single best answer questions, extended matching questions and multiple choice questions, with ethical questions sprinkled throughout to catch you out.
-SQE1 will include 360 (!) multiple choice questions split over three exam papers.
+SQE1 will include 360 (!) multiple choice questions split over two exam papers of 180 questions each.